Try it free

 • Total data read exceeds 500 MB across all files read during the interval.
 Remaining logs are read in the next interval.

-The polling interval is 60 seconds by default and is not user-configurable.
+The polling interval is 60 seconds.
 During one interval, OneAgent opens log files and reads up to 10 MB of log data at a time.
 After reading, the file handle is immediately closed and the logs are processed.

 The Log module checks for log file rotations every five minutes, but detects a rotation immediately if it occurs while a file is being read.